wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_gettransactionfrompending.md

 ---
-title: trx:/wallet/gettransactionfrompending \[POST\]
+title: trx:/wallet/gettransactionfrompending - TRON
-description: Get transaction details from the pending pool
+description: Example code for the trx:/wallet/gettransactionfrompending rest method. Сomplete guide on how to use trx:/wallet/gettransactionfrompending rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters